MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-conversation-intelligence-call-data.md

 ---
 title: "Configure call data for conversation intelligence | MicrosoftDocs"
-description: "Configure call data in conversation intelligence" ms.date: 11/18/2020 ms.custom: ms.topic: article
+description: "Configure call data to assist sales managers to get an overview of the call center and drill down to get call statistics for individual sellers." ms.date: 11/18/2020 ms.custom: ms.topic: article